BattMoTeam/BattMo/Documentation/controlinput.rst

    CCCV control

-The script used to generate the figures is available :battmo:`here <plotControlExamples_doc.m>`.
+The script used to generate the figures is available :battmo:`here <plotControlExamples_doc>`.

 Control model description